dimitri-nicolo/calico/master/reference/cnx/openshift-auditing.md

 ---
-title: CNX Resource Auditing in OpenShift
+title: Tigera Secure EE Resource Auditing in OpenShift
 ---

 This document describes how to set up audit logging for {{site.prodname}}